 The payload of an API is the data you are interested in transporting to the server when you make an API request.
 Simply put, it is the body of your HTTP request and response message.

-For a better understanding, imagine sending the message, "Hello" and labeling it "msg" (short for message).
-"Hello" is referred to as the payload and "msg" is the overhead.
-Once the overhead and payload reach their destination, the only data that is viewable is "Hello".
-The label "msg" is only used for internal purposes to identify your data.
+For a better understanding, imagine sending the message “Hello” and labeling it “msg” (short for message).
+“Hello” is referred to as the payload, and “msg” is the overhead.
+Once the overhead and payload reach their destination, the only data that is viewable is “Hello.”
+The label “msg” is only used for internal purposes to identify your data.

-The payload of an API can be sent or received in various formats such as JSON or XML.
-In a query string, the payload can usually be identified using curly braces "{}".
+The payload of an API can be sent or received in various formats, such as JSON or XML.
+In a query string, the payload can usually be identified using curly braces “{}”.

-Payload in API Example
+Payload in API Examples

 Payload is the essential information in the data block that you send or receive from the server.
 Below we included an example of a JSON payload within an API.